 Dr. Gruber (BBFSF, President) founded the IUCN Shark Specialist Group in 1991 and was Chairman from 1991 to 1996.
 BBFSF alumni Dr. Dean Grubbs, Dr. Enric Cortez, Dr. Demian Chapman and others play integral roles in assessing the threat status of elasmobranchs globally.

-The Bahamas National Trust is a unique legislated non-government organisation.
+The Bahamas National Trust is a unique legislated non-government organization.
 Charged with developing and managing the Bahamas National Park System, the Trust is the only non- governmental organization in the world with such a mandate.

 Dr. Gruber (BBFSF, President) served as a Scientific Council Member for the Bahamas National Trust from 1989-2005.